wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **I have 1.5 years of experience as an IaC Automation Developer**.
 Automating and maintaining the servers of a bank using Puppet and Ansible.
 Also, developing scripts in Bash and Python.

   **I have a strong academic background in Computer Science**.
-I have studied an undergraduate degree in Comu
+I have studied an undergraduate degree in Computer Science in the University of Cádiz and a postgraduate degree in the UPC of Catalonia